BlueBrain/BluePyEModel/examples/L5PC/README.rst

     srun ipengine --profile=${IPYTHON_PROFILE} --location=$(hostname) &
     sleep 20

-When using multiprocessing and you need all cores from a single node, replace:
+If you're using multiprocessing and need all cores from a single node, replace:

 .. code-block:: shell
     #SBATCH --ntasks=20